gharams19/PopMatch/Sprint_Plan4.md

 **Eden Avivi** - Help out with the matching algorithm if needed and testing it, look into having the user sign up with another social media app instead of entering username as mentioned in milestone 2, fix more autolayout to reduce our warnings, and fix the trello board to be better documented.

 **Gharam Alsaedi** -
+* Keep track of rejected matches and reset when user goes offline.
+* Find a way to wait for other user to accept match and check if both accepted before moving to meetingVC.

 **Ma Eint Poe** -